 Supported Deployment Tools –

-You will be required to use Configuration Manager 1906 or 1910 for Windows 10 1909 upgrade.
+You must use Configuration Manager 1906 or 1910 for Windows 10 1909 upgrade.

 It is always recommended to use the latest version to experience the best features.